 The horology courses at West Dean College of Arts and Conservation give you the opportunity to develop the skills and competences to work towards becoming a professional horologist or horological conservator, or to undertake further professional development in horology.

-Perhaps you have previously studied engineering, maths or chemistry but would like to pursue a subject with a more specific application.
-Our courses offer the chance to gain practical experience of making and conserving.
+Perhaps you have previously studied engineering, maths or chemistry or are looking for a career change and would like to pursue a subject with a more specific application.
+Our courses offer the chance to gain practical experience of clock making, conserving and repair.

 Depending on the level you wish to study, there are a range of courses to choose from.

-Levels 4 & 5: Foundation Study in Horology
+Levels 4 & 5: Foundation Degree (FdA) specialising in Horology

 The foundation degree in horology starts with the basics of clockmaking skills and over the course of two years prepares you, no matter what your starting ability, to begin a horological career or to continue on to further study on our professional development or graduate programmes.